americocunhajr/americocunhajr.github.io/_pages/quotes.md

 🇸🇻 "Del dicho al hecho, hay un buen trecho." — Proverbio salvadoreño

 🇨🇳 "Reading ten thousand books is not as useful as traveling ten thousand miles." — Chinese proverb

+🇨🇭 "Reason does not come before years." — Swiss proverb

+🇱🇮 "Speaking comes by nature, silence by understanding." — Liechtenstein proverb

+🇱🇺 "Necessity has no law." — Luxembourg proverb